SkylarPlayz348/C-Coding/README.md

 # C-Coding
-This is a repository for me to write practice my C coding
+This is a repository for me to practice writing C code